Yuri (Mexican singer): 2010–present: Projects and Sony music return

-Image, voice and influence
+Artistry

 Yuri has always shown her admiration for artists like Rocío Dúrcal, Madonna, Michael Jackson, Janet Jackson, Cher and Celia Cruz, among others.
 Likewise, she has managed to influence musically on many artists in the Hispanic market, such as: Yuridia, María José, Alejandra Guzmán and Shakira, among others, and has become an important part of the musical culture of Mexico and Latin America.

 Several of her songs are part of the successful musical Mentiras, based on Latin musical successes of the 1980s, similarly there is a character named Yuri in her honor.

 Yuri has one of the most prodigious voices in Latin music in history, and has a wide vocal record.
 She is known for being one of the few Latin singers of the 1980s who are still active in the market, due to her capacity for evolution and skills as an artist.
 Yuri is a professional dancer, so she easily includes dances and choreographies in her concerts, which include costume changes, visual screens, dancers and set design, elements that are rare in Latin artists and much less in her generation.
 She has been known for including the genre pop and ballad on her albums, but throughout her career she has included various rhythms, such as rock, bolero, salsa, Ranchero, gospel and many more.

 Personal life

-In 1988, Yuri married the publicist Fernando Iriarte, (son of Mexican journalist Maxine Woodside) in a Catholic ceremony.
+In 1988, Yuri married the publicist Fernando Iriarte (son of Mexican journalist Maxine Woodside) in a Catholic ceremony.
 The marriage ended in divorce in 1990.

 From 1995 to date, Yuri is married to Chilean singer and Evangelical Pastor, Rodrigo Espinoza.
 In 2009, she announced her motherhood with the adoption of a 7-month-old girl named Camila.